Veterinary Stem Cells & Cell Based Therapeutics

 For instance, if a veterinary cell based product (macrophage cell line, lymphocyte cell line, CAR-T therapy, etc.) works by stimulating or modulating the adaptive immune response, then by definition this would be considered a veterinary immuno-biologic.

-Veterinary Cell Based Therapies Regulated as Drugs
+Veterinary Cell Based Therapies as Drugs

 Veterinary stem cells have been used for over a decade in veterinary medicine.
 Several veterinary stem cell companies offer stem cell processing services, whereby the veterinarian can send in a sample of tissue (adipose, bone marrow, etc.) and the veterinary stem cell company will process these samples to extract regenerative cells.
 Veterinary cell based therapies that are intended to regenerate tissue and alter the structure and function of the animal will likely be regulated by the Food and Drug Administration – Center for Veterinary Medicine.
 As such, these veterinary cell based therapies would be considered veterinary drugs.
 Certain companies have also developed in-house (bedside) equipment which can process autologous tissue to remove regenerative cells or create platelet rich plasma (PRP).
 These cells then can be administered back into the patient versus having to send the tissue out for processing.